jschuhmann47/square-root-approximation/README.md

 loop number: 7, value: 25.000000
 loop number: 8, value: 25.000000
 The square root is 25.000000
-The error is a 0.00 percent
+The error is 0.00 percent
 ```